-Her thick scarf concealing her neck with her cosy burgundy knitted jumper, black leggings with her charcoal skater skirt and beige ankle boots.
-Her strawberry-blond hair perfectly shaped into a high top ponytail and a strand each side curl landing on her rosy cheeks.
+She hid her neck with her thick scarf and her cosy burgundy knitted jumper, black leggings, charcoal skater skirt, and beige ankle boots.
+Her strawberry-blonde hair was perfectly styled into a high top ponytail, with a strand on each side curling around her rosy cheeks.

-The old mechanisms that chimed within the window of Pete’s Toy shop of a puppet waving away, also the essence of a sweet sensation from the Chocolate shop, Jacksons and sons.
-Ruby continuously possessed a temptation to go within there, but the fear of simply trying one wouldn’t be enough and would need to try them all.
-This implies with Claire’s Bakery, from the fresh-cut sliced bread and small cupcakes that stand proud through the windows.
+The old mechanisms singed inside Pete’s Toy Shop’s window of a puppet waving away.
+The essence of a delicious sensation from the Chocolate shop, Jacksons and sons.
+Ruby’s instinct was to go in there frequently, but she realised that trying one wouldn’t be enough; she’d have to try them all.
+The same with Claire’s Bakery, with fresh-cut sliced bread and small cupcakes, are proudly shown through the glass.

 ‘Doesn’t it smell lovely?’
 Ruby said to her friends.

 ‘You say that every morning.’
 So says Lucy, her tall, slender friend, openly imitates the little things that make her happy.

 Lucy’s dark waves on her face swing softly in the wind, and her slender figure complements the camel overcoat perfectly with her stylish mid-thigh dress and black tights.